w3f/polkadot-wiki/docs/general/wallets.md

 ---
-id: build-wallets
+id: wallets
 title: Wallets
 sidebar_label: Wallets
-description: An overview of the current supported wallets on Polkadot.
+description: An overview of wallets in Polkadot ecosystem.
 keywords: [wallets, account, signer, supported wallets, balance, token]
-slug: ../build-wallets
+slug: ../wallets
 ---

-The integration of a [wallet](../general/glossary.md#wallet) with {{ polkadot: Polkadot :polkadot }}
-{{ kusama: Kusama :kusama }} allows for simple and easy access to private keys and signing transactions.
-Multiple wallets are listed below, some developed by teams in the ecosystem with the help of on-chain treasury funding, and some developed by Parity.
-The target audience for Polkadot-JS is the developer community.
-Most community members use the more feature rich wallets with intuitive user interface supported by the treasury.

 :::tip Non-Custodial Wallets

 **All the wallets listed on this page are non-custodial wallets**.
 With non-custodial wallets, only you have access to your account's private key.
-With custodial wallets (like accounts on Central Exchanges), another party controls your private keys.
+With custodial wallets (like accounts eith Custodial services or Central Exchanges), another party controls your private keys.

 :::